Juni4567/gamier-gatsby-starter/src/pages/index.md

 ---
 templateKey: home-page
-title: Welcome to Gamier
+title: Welcome to Softaccotax
 description: >-
-  We design and deliver digital solutions for growing startups, join forces with like-minded creative agencies, and build exceptional products.
+  Our specialist advisors pick up where our accounting team finishes.
+We help London small businesses benchmark their performance against their competitors, set next year’s budget and put together a quarterly cashflow model.
+  Our accounting services not only help you plan for growth, but help you achieve it by taking away as much of the distracting bookkeeping, payroll and admin as possible.
 heading: Services
-servicesDescription: Our Digital Services
+servicesDescription: ' '
 offerings:
   blurbs:
     - heading: Web Development